Metro-Records/la-metro-councilmatic/README.md

 ## Adding a new board member

 Hooray!
 A new member has been elected or appointed to the Board of Directors.
-Metro will provide a headshot and bio for the new member.
 There are a few changes you need to make so they appear correctly on the site.

-**N.b., these changes can be made in any order.**

 ### Update the scraper